Ady-6720/DCS-Project-1N/README.md

     Aditya Malode

+## Oath

-“This project was done in its entirety by Yash Joshi & Aditya Malode.
-We hereby state that we have not received unauthorized help of any form”
+This project was done in its entirety by Yash Joshi & Aditya Malode.
+We hereby state that we have not received unauthorized help of any form.